ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 Check the partial public key shares of each node inside cluster-lock.json and see that matches with the public key inside `node(num)/validator_keys/keystore-0.json`.

-## Teku

-### Teku `keystore file` error

-Teku sometimes logs an error which looks like `Keystore file /opt/charon/validator_keys/keystore-0.json.lock already in use `.
-This can be solved by deleting the file(s) ending with `.lock` in the folder `.charon/validator_keys`.
-It is caused by an unsafe shut down of Teku (usually by double pressing `Ctrl+C` to shutdown containers faster).

 ## Grafana